bradlug/bradlug.github.io/README.md

 #Bradford GNU/Linux Users Group

+Firstime instalation of jekyll and dependencies

+	bundle install

 From the main folder you may use 'bundle exec' to run jekyll like so

 	bundle exec jekyll build